Julien-Blanc-tgcm/jbc-json/Readme.md

  * there is also, in program json_print, a sample item_builder_printer class which makes a direct link between parser and output.

+## String and container agnosticity

+The library tries not to enforce the use of a particular container or string type.
+Such types are part of a traits class.
+The file stl_json.h serves as both a standard implementation which should be sufficient for most people and an example on how to implement its own traits to integrate the parser with custom string or container types.

+Another sample is the zero-allocating traits, which do not do a single dynamic allocation.
+Note that this is incompatible with the use of basic_item, which requires dynamic allocation (only parsing / outputting is supported with these traits).
+These may be ideal in an embedded context, where json would be used as an input / output format but not for internal data representation.

+If needed, helper_functions can be customized.
+While they were designed to work with most string and character types, there can be some corner cases where customization is needed.